playerljc/CTSJ-BUILDV/packages/CTSJ-BUILDV/README.md

 - cssModules whether to start cssModules
 - static=assets static directory name is asstes by default
 - curResolveModule whether the appointment to join the third-party package is searched from the node_modules of the host project
+- runtimeCompiler Whether to use the Vue build version that includes the runtime compiler